mikepfeiffer/azure-network-101/README.md

 This first session explains the basics of cloud networking (with a heavy emphasis on Azure of course) and I walk you through building a basic Azure Virtual Network (VNet) while teaching foundational concepts you need to know along the way.

 You'll see how to design and implement a single VNet in Azure that secures a traditional two-tier application architecture made up of a web front-end and backend database server.
+Plus, you'll learn how to do remote access in a way that doesn't get you fired.